- Home

 What are the pros and cons of savings accounts?

-Saving often feels like the responsible thing to do with your money.
-It keeps it in a safe place where you usually can access it at any time, and where it will hopefully grow at a fairly consistent interest rate.
-Experts recommend keeping the equivalent of around three to six months of savings readily available in case of emergencies.
+Experts usually recommend keeping the equivalent of around three to six months of savings readily available in case of emergencies.
 Find out more in our article How to build an emergency cash buffer.

-Despite this, inflation remains high and is two times higher than the government’s 2% target, and if your savings account isn’t paying a high rate, you could still be losing money.
+However, if your savings account isn’t paying a high rate, you could still be losing money.

-For example, let’s imagine inflation averages 3% over the next ten years.
-That means something that costs you £1,000 today would cost you around £1,383 in ten years time.
+For example, let’s imagine inflation averages 2% over the next ten years.
+That means something that costs you £1,000 today would cost you around £1,180 in ten years time.

 What are the pros and cons of investing in stocks and shares?

-When you invest in stocks and shares, there is the potential for greater rewards than you can get from a savings account over the long term, but there’s also a much higher level of risk involved.
+When you invest in stocks and shares, there is the potential for higher rewards than you can get from a savings account over the long term, but there’s also a much higher level of risk involved.

-Of course, the opposite is also true.
-If the company doesn’t do so well then its share prices could drop, which means that you could end up having to sell for less than you put in to begin with.
-Share prices aren’t strictly tied to company performance either – they can be affected by interest rates, borrowing costs, political events, the wider economy and other events (the Covid-19 pandemic notoriously sent markets into freefall when lockdown measures were first announced).
+Share prices aren’t only tied to company performance either – they can be affected by interest rates, borrowing costs, political instability, the wider economy and other events (the Covid-19 pandemic notoriously sent markets into freefall when lockdown measures were first announced).
 Share prices can even be swayed by how well the company is predicted to perform, rather than its performance at the time.
 In other words, investing in shares can be very unpredictable and isn’t for the faint-hearted.
 Read more about investing in our article Investing – the basics.

 Of course, there are steps you can take to reduce the risks involved, for example by ensuring you don’t put all your eggs in one basket.
 Funds can be a good way to get started with investing, as your money will be pooled together with other people and invested across a wide range of different shares and possibly other assets.
-This means that if one company underperforms, hopefully gains made by others will help offset some of these losses.
+This means that if one company or asset underperforms, hopefully gains made by others will help offset some of these losses.

 Drip-feeding your money into funds or shares gradually, perhaps by investing £50 or £100 a month as opposed to a lump sum, can also help reduce risk as you’ll end up buying more shares when prices are low, and fewer when they are higher, which can help smooth out market volatility.